TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Abstract

 \section{Abstract}

-Sequential recommendation models sequences of historical user-item interactive behaviors (or referred as token) to better infer dynamic preferences.
-Fueled by the improved neural network architectures such as RNN, CNN and Transformer, this field has enjoyed rapid performance boost in the past years.
-Recent progress on all-MLP models lights on an efficient method with less intensive computation, token-mixing MLP, to learn the transformation patterns among historical behaviors.
-However, due to the inherent fully-connection design that allows the unrestricted cross-token communication and ignores the chronological order, we find that directly applying token-mixing MLP into sequential recommendation leads to subpar performance.
-In this paper, we present a purely MLP-based sequential recommendation architecture TriMLP with a novel \underline{Tri}angular Mixer where the modified \underline{MLP} endows tokens with ordered interactions.
-As the cross-token interaction in MLP is actually matrix multiplication, Triangular Mixer drops the lower-triangle neurons in the weight matrix and thus blocks the connections from future tokens, which prevents information leakage and improves prediction capability under the standard auto-regressive training fashion.
-To further model long and short-term preferences on fine-grained level, the mixer adopts a dual-branch structure based on the delicate MLP described above, namely global and local mixing, to separately capture the sequential long-range dependencies and local patterns.
-Empirical study on 9 different scale datasets (contain 50K\textasciitilde20M behaviors) of various benchmarks, including MovieLens, Amazon and Tenrec, demonstrates that TriMLP attains promising and stable accuracy/efficiency trade-off, i.e., averagely surpasses several state-of-the-art baselines by 5.32\% and saves 8.44\% inference time cost.
+Sequential recommenders concentrate on modeling the transmission patterns shrouded in sequences of historical user-item interactive behaviors (or referred as token) and inferring dynamic preferences over candidate items.
+Fueled by diverse advanced neural network architectures like RNN, CNN and Transformer, existing methods have enjoyed rapid performance boost in the past years.
+Recent progress on MLP lights on an efficient method, token-mixing MLP, to establish contact among tokens.
+However, due to the unrestricted cross-token communications, i.e., information leakage issue, caused by the inherent fully-connection structure, we find that directly migrating these modern MLPs in recommendation task would neglect the chronological order of historical sequences and lead to subpar performances.
+In this paper, we present a \underline{MLP}-like architecture for sequential recommendation, namely TriMLP, with a novel \underline{Tri}angular Mixer for cross-token communications.
+In designing Triangular Mixer, we simplify the cross-token operation in MLP as the basic matrix multiplication, and drop the lower-triangle neurons of the weight matrix to block the anti-chronological order connections from future tokens.
+Accordingly, the information leakage issue can be remedied and the prediction capability of MLP can be fully excavated under the standard auto-regressive mode.
+Take a step further, the mixer serially alternates two delicate MLPs with triangular shape, tagged as global and local mixing, to separately capture the long range dependencies and local patterns on fine-grained level, i.e., long and short-term preferences.
+Empirical study on 12 datasets of different scales (50K\textasciitilde 10M user-item interactions) from 4 benchmarks (Amazon, MovieLens, Tenrec and LBSN) show that TriMLP consistently attains promising accuracy/efficiency trade-off, where the average performance boost against several state-of-the-art baselines achieves up to 14.88\% with 8.65\% less inference cost.
+Our code is available at \href{https://github.com/jiangyiheng1/TriMLP}{https://github.com/jiangyiheng1/TriMLP}.